Osinachi-Uro/Learn-With-Osinachi/Exercise 1/Exercise 1.md

 ## A. INSTALLING VIRTUAL BOX
 1. I downloded virtual box for Windows host (which is my OS) from [Virtual Box](https://www.virtualbox.org/wiki/Downloads)
-2. Ran the download and complted the installation following the guided GUI.
+2. I ran the download and completed the installation following the guided GUI.

 ## B. CREATING A NEW UBUNTU MACHINE FROM INSTALLED VIRTUAL BOX